 What: Local theaters celebrate Halloween with spooky plays and classic horror films.
 Here are just a few.

-Where: Macomb Place, Fountain State, Downtown Mt.
+Where: Macomb Place, Fountain Stage, Downtown Mt.
 Clemens

 What: Mt.
 Clemens celebrates the season with a big party: The Halloween Spooktacular.
-The event includes trick or treating, a family-friendly haunted house, cider and donuts, a kids show, magic show, games and contests.
+The event includes trick or treating at downtown businesses (1 PM to 4 PM), a family-friendly haunted house, Michael Jackson's Thriller Dance, a kids show, hayrides, games and contests.

 Where: Mill Race Village, Northville